AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 In Fall of 2018, two teams were made from the original Fluoride team: [Fluoride Gravity](https://github.com/AguaClara/Fluoride_Gravity) worked to make the gravity-powered apparatus more efficient, and [Fluoride Auto](https://github.com/AguaClara/Fluoride-Auto) spearheaded the development of an adsorption model by running more bench experiments [(Pang et al., 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#previous-work).

 Finally, the Fall 2018 team prioritized developing a mechanism or process for measuring coagulant flow rate within the system.
-An IV drip was installed within the filtration system along with microtubing.
+An IV drip was installed within the system along with microtubing.
 While headloss still occurred, the team adjusted the height of the coagulant constant head tank to modify flow rate.
 The drip chamber was noted to substantially streamline the process of measuring flow rate [(Pang et al., 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#previous-work).

-The goal of the Spring 2019 Fluoride team was to modify any necessary parts to the filtration system developed over the past few years by previous Fluoride teams, begin to run comprehensive tests on red-dye within the system, and finally proceed to testing fluoride solutions within the system itself. **[Remember to use past tense when talking about any work you are doing this semester.]**
+The goal of the Spring 2019 Fluoride team was to modify any necessary parts to the system developed over the past few years by previous Fluoride teams, begin to run comprehensive tests on red-dye within the system, and finally proceed to testing fluoride solutions within the system itself. **[Remember to use past tense when talking about any work you are doing this semester.]**

 ## Methods
 ### Experimental Apparatus
 The gravity-powered apparatus was constructed as according to the fabrication manual in the [Fluoride Gravity Fall 2018 report](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md).

-### Redesigning of Filtration System
+### Redesigning of System
-Despite the foundational work of the apparatus laid by the Fall 2018 team, it was determined the filtration system needed to focus on having modifications in three major areas:
+Despite the foundational work of the apparatus laid by the Fall 2018 team, it was determined the system needed to focus on having modifications in three major areas:

 * Development of new method of introduction of polyaluminum chloride (PACl)
 *	Size reduction of fluoride constant head tank
 *	Increasing length of flocculator

-However, most of the other aspects of the filtration system were kept the same (e.g. sliders for moving tanks up and down, the presence of stock and constant head tanks, and the sedimentation tube).
+However, most of the other aspects of the system were kept the same (e.g. sliders for moving tanks up and down, the presence of stock and constant head tanks, and the sedimentation tube).

 The overall set up of the current system is shown in Figure 5.

 <img src="current diagram.png">

-**Figure 5:** An overview of the newly modified filtration system.
+**Figure 5:** An overview of the newly modified system.

 #### Coagulant Introduction and Fluoride Constant Head Tank Size Reduction
 The principal reason for modifying the method by which coagulant (PACl) was introduced into the system was the inefficiency of the IV drip chamber system set up by the Fall 2018 team (Figure 6).